Save Our Great Salt Lake

 "'DUST BOWL' IS UNDERSTATING IT...WE HAVE TO GET OUR HEAD AROUND THIS NOW."

-- BONNIE BAXTER, DIRECTOR OF GREAT SALT LAKE INSTITUTE
+- DR. BONNIE BAXTER, DIRECTOR OF GREAT SALT LAKE INSTITUTE

 Where the Great Salt Lake’s Water Ends Up